MicrosoftDocs/cpp-docs/docs/vs-2015/atl-mfc-shared/reference/cimage-class.md

  When `bBlendOp` is set to the default of **AC_SRC_OVER**, the source bitmap is placed over the destination bitmap based on the alpha values of the source pixels.

  This method is applicable to Microsoft Windows 2000, Windows 98, and later systems.
-See [AlphaBlend](http://msdn.microsoft.com/library/windows/desktop/dd183351) in the [!INCLUDE[winSDK](../Token/winSDK_md.md)] and [CImage Limitations with Earlier Operating Systems](../Topic/CImage%20Limitations%20with%20Earlier%20Operating%20Systems.md) for more detailed information.
+See [AlphaBlend](http://msdn.microsoft.com/library/windows/desktop/dd183351) in the Windows SDK and [CImage Limitations with Earlier Operating Systems](../Topic/CImage%20Limitations%20with%20Earlier%20Operating%20Systems.md) for more detailed information.

 ##  <a name="cimage__attach"></a>  CImage::Attach
  Attaches `hBitmap` to a `CImage` object.